 This course book aims to provide simple, short grammar lessons followed by extensive exercises so you learn through practice.
-The book also includes a CD with various charts and resources as well as vocabulary-building games.
+Once you’re done, you can go online and test what you’ve learned using 250 e-flashcards.

 Throughout the course book, there are test-taking tips and techniques to help those studying for ESL exams such as the Test of English as a Foreign Language (TOEFL).

 In my opinion, anyone who’s studying English seriously should have at least one of Raymond Murphy’s “Grammar in Use” books on hand.